TBurroughs/Amicable-Numbers/README.md

 # Amicable-Numbers #

-Ruby program that generates pairs of amicable numbers
+Ruby application that generates pairs of amicable numbers

 ## What are amicable numbers? ##